David B. Gracy II

 David B. Gracy II (born 25 October 1941 – 26 September 2020) was an American archivist and archival educator.
-He developed the Southern Labour Archives, was a founding member of the Society of Georgia Archivists, and authored the first American manual on arrangement and description for the Society of American Archivists.
+He developed the Southern Labor Archives, was a founding member of the Society of Georgia Archivists, and authored the first American manual on arrangement and description for the Society of American Archivists.
 He was an early leader in archival education and professional certification for archivists and has advocated for archivists to promote societal understanding of archives and in particular the archival profession throughout his career.
 He also contributed significantly to the preservation and celebration of Texas history.

 Early life

 David B. Gracy II was born on October 25, 1941, to David Caldwell and Alice Tillar (née Duggan) Gracy in Austin, Texas.
-Gracy’s father was a graduate from the University of Texas at Austin who was a principal of the Gracy Title Company of Austin, while his mother was descended from the Littlefield family, the largest benefactor to the university during its early years.
+Gracy's father was a graduate from the University of Texas at Austin who was a principal of the Gracy Title Company of Austin, while his mother was descended from the Littlefield family, the largest benefactor to the university during its early years.
 Littlefield House, built in 1893 for Gracy's ancestor George Washington Littlefield, a successful businessman in both banking and cattle trades, still stands on the campus of the University of Texas at Austin.

 Education

 Gracy attended the Sewanee Military Academy in Sewanee, Tennessee.

-He then attended the University of Texas at Austin receiving a Bachelor’s degree in History in 1963.
-He followed that with a Master’s degree in History from the University of Texas at Austin in 1966 and a Ph.D in History from Texas Tech University in 1971.
+He then attended the University of Texas at Austin receiving a Bachelor's degree in History in 1963.
+He followed that with a Master's degree in History from the University of Texas at Austin in 1966 and a Ph.D in History from Texas Tech University in 1971.

 Career

 David Gracy began his career as Archivist for the Southwest Collection at Texas Tech University from 1966 to 1971 before becoming Archivist of the Southern Labor Archives and University Archives at Georgia State University from 1971 to 1977.
-During his time in Georgia he employed a grant from the National Historical Publications and Records Commission to develop a media program on the importance of archives to the state’s citizens, which would become a model for his later work with the Society of American Archivists.
-Gracy became Director of the Texas State Archives in 1977 until 1986 when he was asked to create the archival and records enterprise concentration at the School of Information at the University of Texas at Austin.
+During his time in Georgia he employed a grant from the National Historical Publications and Records Commission to develop a media program on the importance of archives to the state's citizens, which would become a model for his later work with the Society of American Archivists.

+Gracy became Director of the Texas State Archives in 1977 until 1986 when he was asked to create the archival and records enterprise concentration at the University of Texas at Austin School of Information.
 He remained as the Governor Bill Daniel Professor in Archival Enterprise at the School until 2011 when he assumed an emeritus position.